concur/bootstrapper/README.md

 Unix tools:

+* [binutils] a collection of binary tools
+* [diffutils] a package of several programs related to finding differences between files
+* [ed] the original text editor for Unix
+* [findutils] are the basic directory searching utilities of the GNU operating system
+* [gawk] to select particular records in a file and perform operations upon them
+* [indent] a code prettifier
+* [sed] the famous stream editor
+* [tar] the famous archiving utility
+* [which] the famous which utility
+* [gnutls] the Transport Layer Security (TLS) Library
+* [grep] search files for lines containing a match to a specified pattern, take a look at Silver Searcher as well
+* [gzip] a data compression program
+* [watch] executes a program periodically, showing output fullscreen
+* [wdiff] displays word differences between text files
+* [wget] an internet file retriever
 * [Exuberant Ctags] for indexing files for vim tab completion
 * [Git] for version control
 * [OpenSSL] for Transport Layer Security (TLS)